cKlee/movingwall/mwo.md

 [numVolumes]: #numvolumes

-A limitation to the [DocumentService] in the form of number of volumes.
+A limitation to the [dso:DocumentService] in the form of number of volumes.
 The number MUST be of the datatype **xs:integer** and thus can be positive or negative.

 	mwo:numVolumes a owl:DatatypeProperty ;
 		rdfs:label "number of volumes" ;